-Eggplant recipes are not something I grew up with.
+I did not learn how to make eggplant recipes when I was young.
 Like when I first learned how to cook parsnips and a few of the other vegetables that I didn’t grow up with, I had to experiment.
 Dad did not grow eggplant in our garden so I learned later in my life how to cook eggplant.
 Mostly we ate what we grew; we had plenty of bean recipes.
-I tried at first with eggplant parmesan recipe; that was the only eggplant recipe that I had.
+When I learned how to make my first eggplant recipes, they were different eggplant Parmesan recipes.

 I didn’t like the flavor of the eggplant; it had a bitter taste.
 This was unusual for me not to like any vegetable.
 The nutritional value of most vegetables including this one are so good to add to your daily diet.
-I learned when I was very young that soaking foods in salt water neutralized a strong flavor so I decided to try it for my eggplant recipes.
+I learned when I was very young that soaking foods in salt water neutralized a strong flavor so I decided to learn how to make my eggplant recipes like this.

 I bought more eggplant, soaked overnight in cold salt water.
 The next day I prepared the eggplant Parmesan recipe again.
 It was delicious and I was addicted!
 Through the years many people have told me that they don’t like this vegetable either; I have shared how to cook eggplant with many.
 It has worked every time.